How outdoor workers in Arizona can protect themselves in severe weather

 Heat rash

-Heat rash may not result in serious injury or death, but it often proceeds heat exhaustion and heatstroke.
-Being mindful of your symptoms is important.
+Heat rash may not result in serious injury or death, but it often precedes heat exhaustion and heatstroke, so being mindful of your symptoms is important.

 Hot weather work safety tips